Juliano-rb/tweets-sentiment-classification-system/README.md

 * A mongodb database running.
 I used a free account at https://cloud.mongodb.com/user to this.
 * A developer twitter app registered at https://developer.twitter.com/en/apps.

-1. Edit the credentials.py file in src folder replacing `'your*'` strings with your own credentials:
+1. Create a ``credentials.py`` file following the estructure of [credentials.example.py](src/credentials.example.py) in src folder replacing `'your*'` strings with your own credentials:

 ```python
 # mongo url